jaheyns/CfdOF/README.md

 locations.)

-cfMesh and HiSA can be installed using the Preferences panel described above, and can be downloaded and built from the source code inside your OpenFOAM installation if you have not already done so yourself.
+cfMesh and HiSA can be installed using the Preferences panel described above, and can be downloaded and built from their source code inside your OpenFOAM installation if you have not already done so yourself.
 Note that this is a lengthy process.